sara-nl/clouddocs/vm-scratch-centos.md

 In this section we will be setting up the environment within your project (or _Group_) space in the HPC Cloud.
 It involves:

-1. Creating an `image` that will be empty in the beginning, which will work as an empty hard drive where you will install Ubuntu
+1. Creating an `image` that will be empty in the beginning, which will work as an empty hard drive where you will install CentOS
 1. Creating an `image` with the CentOS installation media, by fetching the distribution ISO
 1. Creating a `template` where you bring all these components together, which you can use to start a VM from